 Making the Decision to Transfer to the Hospital

 Around 3:30pm I decided to transfer (I might have even begged) to the hospital and get the epidural.
-I was so distressed and started to spin out of control.
+I was visibly distressed and no longer in control.
 It took a long time to receive a call from the hospital to make sure there was space for us.
 We finally left around 6pm.
 The walk down the stairs in the birth center and out to the car was not fun.
 At one point during the very short 8 or 10 minute drive I felt like I had an out of body experience.
-It was a disorienting feeling almost as if I was no longer connected to my body.
+What a disorienting feeling.
+Almost as if I was no longer connected to my body.

 Because of COVID, the midwives could not transfer to the hospital – which was normal protocol.
 Our birth photographer also could not come with us.
 So, we were truly on our own.
-Thankfully, I was very educated in the birth process and interventions that I might encounter.
+Thankfully, I educated myself in the birth process and interventions that I might encounter attempting a VBAC.
 Once we were at the hospital, I got the IV, had my blood drawn, and they hooked me up to several machines.
 It was going to be a while before I could get the epidural.
 The nurse offered to put fentanyl in my IV.
 She said it would help to take the edge off.
 That was a mistake!
-It made me incredibly dizzy.
+It only made me incredibly dizzy.

 Getting the Epidural